-As such, the Arlo Pro 2 is available only in two or four-camera bundles, priced at $480 and $800, respectively.
-As Arlo explained to Digital Trends previously, Arlo Pro customers simply weren’t buying single-camera packages, so the company did away with that option for the Arlo Pro 2.
+As such, the Arlo Pro 2 is available in two or four-camera bundles, priced at $480 and $800, respectively.
+As Arlo explained to Digital Trends, Arlo Pro customers simply weren’t buying single-camera packages, so the company did away with that option for the Arlo Pro 2.
 However, add-on cameras can be purchased individually, and they are backward compatible with the original Arlo Pro.

-Yes, $480 sounds like a high cost of entry, but the Arlo Pro 2 is loaded with features that make it stand out from the crowd.
+Yes, $480 sounds like a high cost of entry (you can find them cheaper on Amazon occasionally), but the Arlo Pro 2 is loaded with features that make it stand out from the crowd.
 Additionally, Arlo’s Basic plan includes seven days of free cloud backup; most competitors offer just 24 hours, requiring paid subscriptions for more.
 Add in the wired or wire-free operation, weatherproof design, and robust scheduling and geofencing capabilities, and you’ve got what is the most versatile and complete smart home security solution on the market.

 The benefits of a base station

-There are two major advantages of a dedicated base station.
+There are two major advantages.
 The first is simply more efficient management of wireless communication with the cameras.
 The Arlo Pro 2 base station connects to your router directly via Ethernet, then broadcasts its own Wi-Fi signal to any connected camera.
 Regardless of traffic on your home network, it ensures the cameras receive the bandwidth they need.
-It has the additional benefit of significantly increasing battery life: Depending on the level activity, a camera can last as long as six months.
+It has the additional benefit of significantly increasing battery life: Depending on the level of activity, a camera can last as long as six months.